No Network No Giggs and No Releases

-What are you going to say in that moment?
-How are you going sell yourself?
+What are you going to say at that moment?
+How are you going to sell yourself?
 How do you pitch?

 Plus you can count on somebody interrupting you within 60 seconds – so you don’t have long to make an impact and be remembered.

-It’s more effective, but it’s also an art that takes some practicing for some and comes naturally to others.
+It’s more effective, but it’s also an art that takes some practice for some and comes naturally to others.